rak-n-rok/Krake/docs/user/observer-schema.rst

 When a user creates Kubernetes resources on a Kubernetes cluster via Krake, those resources are managed by Krake and should be "observed".
-That's the role of the Kubernetes Observer (see the :ref:`dev/observers:Observers` documentation).
+That's the role of the Kubernetes Observer (e.g. see the :ref:`dev/kubernetes-application-observer:Kubernetes Application Observer` documentation).
 But what parts of the Kubernetes resources should be "observed" by Krake?
 The purpose of the Observer Schema is to provide a flexible mean for the Krake users to define which fields of the Kubernetes resources should be "observed" and which shouldn't.